FEATURES

 Your personal information will be processed and stored in accordance with our Privacy Policy

-Devon’s other seven district councils are each also administering Thursday’s elections in their areas.
+Devon’s other seven district councils are also each administering Thursday’s elections in their areas.
 Details of candidates and their agents in all sixty contests are available on the county council website.

 Six mayoral elections also take place on 1 May, as well as a parliamentary by-election in Runcorn and Helsby that is being held after Labour MP Mike Amesbury resigned following a conviction for assault.